Nuos/__learnopengl/AdvancedOpenGL/Framebuffers/framebuffers.md

 		The general rule is that
-		if you never need to sample data from a specific buffer it is wise to use a renderbuffer object for that specific buffer if you need to someday sample data from a specific buffer like colors or depth values you should use a texture attachment instead
+		if you never need to sample data from a specific buffer it is wise to use a renderbuffer object for that specific buffer if you need to someday sample data from a specific buffer like colours or depth values you should use a texture attachment instead

 		Performance-wise it doesn't have an enormous impact though